arthur881/accessibilyProject/README.md

-# PMR PROJECT - TEAM 24
+# ACCESSIBILITY PROJECT - TEAM 24

 A project during the "Digital accessibility" week at IIM.